mszlapa/jscion/README.md

-# classic-json
+# JSCION

 ##JSON support for TypeScript/ES6 classes

-**classic-json** allows serialization of Javascript class instances into json.
+**JSCION** allows deserialization of fully functional class instances from JSON.

-Deserialized objects are instances of the classes they represented.
+Deserialized objects are instances of the classes they represented, during serialization.

  **Example**